campfireunion/docs/docs/1.0/creator-tools/references/custom-components/avatarmodelreferences.md

 Additional properties are available depending on the chosen expression type.

-You'll also see a **Resource Usage** section at the bottom of the **AvatarModelReferences** component, which provides you with info about the resources that your character will use in Flipside Studio, as well as recommended limits for PC and mobile VR platforms.
+You'll also see a **Resource Usage** section at the bottom of the **AvatarModelReferences** component, which provides you with info about the resources that your character will use in Flipside, as well as recommended limits for PC and mobile VR platforms.

 ---